 #6- Solar thermal and geothermal heat together contributed some 2.0% of thermal energy demand in buildings in 20181

 #7- Solar energy only provided 10% of the installed renewable energy capacity (27.3%) of global electricity generation at the end of 20191

 #8- By the end of 2019, 22 countries had enough capacity in operation to meet at least 3% of their electricity demand with solar PV, and 12 countries had enough for at least 5%1

-#9- The off-grid solar sector has grown rapidly over the past decade and is now a $1.75 billion annual market serving 420 million users, with further growth predicted3
+#9- The off-grid solar sector has increased over the past decade and is now a $1.75 billion annual market serving 420 million users, with further growth predicted3

 #10- The off-grid solar sector will serve 388 million people with the most basic level of electricity access by 20303

 The most basic level of electricity access is what many need to improve their quality of life.
-And predictions concerning solar energy show that 388 million people may gain this access by 2030.
+And predictions concerning solar energy show that 388 million people may become solar energy users with this access by 2030.

 #11- Not including China, the global market for solar PV grew about 44% in 20191

-#12- Demand for solar PV is spreading and expanding as it becomes the most competitive option for electricity generation in a growing number of locations – for residential and commercial applications and increasingly for utility-scale projects1
+#12- Demand for solar PV is spreading and expanding as it becomes the most competitive option for electricity generation in a growing number of locations – for residential and commercial applications and increasingly for utility-scale solar power plant projects1